Azure/autorest/docs/powershell/options.md

   - where-model: ConfigurationStore
     set-name:  CS
 ```
-To rename all models that match a specific pattern, provide the regex expression at 'where-model' node and the replacement string at 'set-name' node.
+(**Regex**) To rename all models that match a specific pattern, provide the regex expression at 'where-model' node and the replacement string at 'set-name' node.
 In the following example we find every model that starts with 'Configuration', use parentheses to capture two groups in the model name, and use those groups to transform the model name:

 ```yaml false
 # Example: